Kyria/murmur-docker/README.md

 ## Exposing ports

 By default, tcp and udp port 64738 are exposed.
 If you want to set which port to map, use `-p <Your-UDP-Port>:64738/udp -p <your-TCP-port>:64738/tcp`

+## Update

+To update:
+1. Stop the container `docker stop murmur`
+2. Pull the latest `docker pull anakhon/murmur-docker`
+3. Rerun the init (for file & folder rights and other stuff) `docker run --rm -v murmur-docker:/opt/murmur -it anakhon/murmur-docker init-murmur`
+4. Start the container `docker start murmur`